What to know about trading BTG after the fork.

 Will BTG overtake BTC?

 No one can say for sure.
-There are some factors to consider though.
+There are some factors you will need to consider though.

 This fork isn’t like others

-Its previous for into Bitcoin Cash (BCH) was designed to improve transaction speeds, and the Segwit2x fork (at block 494,784, projected for 16 November 2017) is intended to do the same.
+Bitcoin has previously forked into Bitcoin Cash (BCH) designed to improve transaction speeds, and the Segwit2x fork (at block 494,784, projected for 16 November 2017) is intended to do the same.

 Both of these use the same SHA-256 algorithm type as BTC.
 This means they’re in more direct competition with BTC, because there’s only a finite amount of hardware around to mine all three currency types.
-Essentially miners have to choose which one they’ll spend their resources on.
+Miners will probably have to choose which one they’ll spend their resources on.

 On the other hand

-One might consider whether or not BTG’s new mining architecture can effectively decentralize the currency, and whether that will necessarily be good for its value.
-In some ways, BTC’s increased centralisation and “potential for abuse” might be helping drive its growth.
+Potential buyers need to consider whether BTG’s new mining architecture can effectively decentralise the currency, and whether that will necessarily be good for its value.

-There have also been a number of snags, such as a distributed denial-of-service (DDOS) attack shortly after launch which prevented it from functioning, according to Motherboard, and a potential range of technical issues.
+There have also been a number of issues, such as a distributed denial-of-service (DDOS) attack shortly after launch which prevented it from functioning, according to Motherboard, and a potential range of technical issues.

 According to Forbes, users are also reporting difficulties connecting to other nodes of the network, which might strike directly at the main benefits and points of difference offered by Bitcoin Gold.